I want to lift / your fear / like a bonnet

 Vincente Perez (He/They) is a Black Mexican-American performance poet, scholar, and writer working at the intersections of Poetry, Hip-Hop, and Digital Black cultural praxis with an interest in the way that artists use narrative to resist dominant stories that attempt to erase, subjugate, or enact violence on marginalized communities.
 Their work centers Black and Latinx lived experience with a stylistic approach that samples and (re)mixes Hip-Hop and Performance Poetry into counternarratives.
 He is a PhD Candidate in the Performance Studies program (Department of Theater, Dance, and Performance Studies)

 Ahmad Diab is a Palestinian writer and academic.
 He is assistant professor of modern Arabic literature and cinema (20th and 21st centuries) at University of California, Berkeley.
 His work contemplates the relationship between displacement and representation.
 He received his B.A. from Damascus University.
 He was awarded a Ph.D. from the Department of Middle Eastern and Islamic Studies at New York University.
 He is currently finishing his first academic book titled Intimate Others: Representations of Arabs in the Palestinian Imaginary.
+He is also finishing his Arabic translation of After the Last Sky by Edward Said, and compiling a volume of poetry provisionally titled Measures of Distance.

 Jesse Nathan’s poems appear in the Paris Review, Kenyon Review, The Nation, FENCE, The Yale Review, Harvard Review, and American Poetry Review.
 His translations of Alfonsina Storni and Brenda Solís-Fong in Mantis and Poetry International.
 Nathan was born in Berkeley, where he lived until he was ten; he spent the second half of his childhood on a wheat farm in rural Kansas.
 Nathan moved to San Francisco after college, in part to take a position at McSweeney’s.
 His work has been supported by the Andrew W. Mellon Foundation, the Ashbery Home School, Bread Loaf, and the Community of Writers.
 He lives now in Oakland and is a lecturer in the English Department at UC Berkeley.